Homeownership Program

 Ability to Pay: Secure employment, good credit, legal residency, and able to make affordable mortgage payments.
 Additionally, household income must meet the HUD income guidelines for household size (50-80% of the area median income).

-Willingness to Partner: Family agrees to contribute Sweat Equity with Habitat team members and our volunteers for at least 500 hours of building Habitat homes, working in our ReStore, and completing 40 weekly financial education classes, monthly budgeting sessions & other homeowner education classes.
+Willingness to Partner: Family agrees to contribute partnership hours with Habitat team members and our volunteers building Habitat homes and completing financial education classes, monthly budgeting sessions & other homeowner education classes.

 “Count yourself in, not out!”